 Tenderizing meat is all about the intent of the cook.
 It begins with the type of dish you’re making—is it a seared steak, pork schnitzel, or a chicken Milanese?
 What is the cooking method—sauté, stew, or shallow fry?
 Which type or cut of meat are you using—pork, beef, chicken, or venison?
 No matter the choice, if you’re working with a lean or tough cut of meat, you’ll be glad you tenderized it beforehand.

 While both of these methods tenderize the meat and allow for a marinade to be incorporated, a mallet or pounder-style tenderizer will perform double duty, changing the thickness of the meat.
-A blade or needle-style tenderizer, on the other hand, keep the thickness of the meat intact.
+A blade or needle-style tenderizer, on the other hand, keeps the thickness of the meat intact.
+The Chef Master Meat Tenderizer, my top pick, is a great example of the needle style: It lets you take cheaper, leaner, and sometimes tougher cuts of steak and tenderize them enough to let the marinade perfectly seep through the meat.

 Here’s my list of the best meat tenderizers to help you determine the one that best suits how you intend to cook.